-- 5.1.
-General Requirements for Inspection Personnel - 5.1.1.
-Education, Training and Experience - 5.1.1.
-As a minimum requirement, an inspector shall have successfully completed an education and training program from a recognized organization offering curriculum equivalent to the NACE Training Course Session 1 - Basic Coating Inspection Course and/or similar course from SSPC or MPI. - 5.1.1.2.
-An Inspector shall have a minimum of three (3) years experience in the painting industry related to the type of work to be inspected.
-A current resume of work experience of the inspector shall be available to all parties at the pre-job conference. - 5.1.2.
-Physical Qualifications - 5.1.2.1.
-An inspector should be examined annually to ensure natural or corrected near-distance visual acuity in at least one eye.
+- 5.1 General Requirements for Inspection Personnel - 5.1.1 Education, Training and Experience - 5.1.1.1 As a minimum requirement, an inspector shall have successfully completed an education and training program from a recognized organization offering curriculum equivalent to the NACE Training Course Session 1 Basic Coating Inspection Course or MPI Certified Architectural Coatings Inspector.
+Similar courses from AMPP, NACE, SSPC or MPI may be considered for the project.

+- 5.1.1.2 An inspector shall have a minimum of three (3) years of experience in the painting industry related to the type of work to be inspected.
+A current resume of work experience of the inspector shall be available to all parties at the pre-job conference. - 5.1.2 Physical Qualifications - 5.1.2.1 An inspector should be examined annually to ensure natural or corrected near-distance visual acuity in at least one eye.
 The individual shall read the J-1 letters on a standard Jaeger chart, or equivalent, at a distance of not less than 12 inches with one or both eyes, uncorrected or corrected.
-An inspector shall also be examined for color perception using the Ishihara test or the Farnsworth D-15 test when being certified or recertified. - 5.1.2.2.
-An Inspector shall be physically capable of performing the required inspection work on industry standard, OSHA approved equipment as utilized by the Contractor. - 5.1.2.3.
-Inspector's Safety Training: The inspector must show that he or she has received current training in all safety aspects that will be encountered during the execution of his or her duties on the project. - 5.1.3.
-Functional Qualifications of Inspectors - 5.1.3.1.
-An inspector shall have a current working knowledge of the operation and use of the inspection equipment required for the project. - 5.1.4.
-Coating Knowledge - 5.1.4.1.
-An inspector shall conduct a complete review of the coating specification and be capable of understanding the requirements of those documents. - 5.1.5.
-Conflict of Interest Disclosure - 5.1.5.1.
-Full disclosure shall be made by the inspector of any reasons that would prevent an impartial evaluation of the painting and decorating contractor's performance. - 5.2.
-Job Coordination Requirements - 5.2.1.
-Pre-Job Conference: A pre-job conference shall be held to review information pertinent to the job.
-The inspector shall be present with the contracting entity, material supplier (or representative) and painting and decorating contractor.
+An inspector shall also be examined for color perception using the Ishihara test or the Farnsworth D-15 test when being certified or recertified. - 5.1.2.2 An inspector shall be physically capable of performing the required inspection work on industry standard, OSHA approved equipment as utilized by the Contractor. - 5.1.2.3 Inspector's Safety Training: The inspector must show that he or she has received current training in all safety aspects that will be encountered during the execution of his or her duties on the project. - 5.1.3 Functional Qualifications of Inspectors - 5.1.3.1 An inspector shall have a current working knowledge of the operation and use of the inspection equipment required for the project. - 5.1.4 Coating Knowledge - 5.1.4.1 An inspector shall conduct a complete review of the coating specification and be capable of understanding the requirements of those documents. - 5.1.5 Conflict of Interest Disclosure - 5.1.5.1 Full disclosure shall be made by the inspector of any reasons that would prevent an impartial evaluation of the Painting Contractor's performance. - 5.2 Job Coordination Requirements - 5.2.1 A pre-job conference shall be held to review information pertinent to the job.
+The inspector shall be present with the contracting entity, material supplier (or representative) and Painting Contractor.
 At a minimum, the following topics shall be reviewed: